-Fibre networks can be brought closer to users' premises than hybrid fibre-coaxial (HFC) networks, although HFC is still widely used in developed countries and expected to be used in some developing countries as the primary cable access infrastructure.
+Fibre networks can be brought closer to users' premises than hybrid fibre-coaxial (HFC) networks, although HFC is still widely used in developed countries.

+In developing countries, HFC is expected to be used as the primary cable access infrastructure, but use of metallic cable (as the last miles) is considered less expensive to support transmission of digital television.

 Fibre technology enables transmission of multichannel digital television signals in the form of RF as in the HFC networks.
-It can also provide high capacity (10Gbps or more) in the forward and return channel in the form of high-speed digital signals such as IP, which is required for the provision of typical cable television services, including interactive ones.
+It can also provide high capacity (10Gbit/s or more) in the forward and return channel in the form of high-speed digital signals such as IP, which is required for the provision of typical cable television services, including interactive ones.

 Although several Recommendations on optical access networks have been developed to transmit high quality television signals, further study on the interworking and interfaces between digital video systems and fibre networks is needed.